OpenLabsHQ/OpenLabs/docs/src/explanation/core-components.md

 At its heart, the OpenLabs lifecycle is simple: you define a **Blueprint**, deploy it to create a live **Range**, and can later save that Range as a **Snapshot**.

-* 🏗️ **Blueprint**: The YAML file that acts as a recipe for your lab.
+* 🏗️ **Blueprint**: The YAML/JSON file that acts as a recipe for your lab.
 It defines every part of your environment: VPCs, subnets, hosts, and their configurations.
 A Blueprint doesn't represent any live cloud resources and doesn't cost anything.

 * ☁️ **Range**: The live, running version of a Blueprint.
 When you deploy a Blueprint, OpenLabs creates a Range, which consists of all the actual cloud resources (VMs, networks, etc.).
 This is the environment you interact with, and it is what incurs costs from your cloud provider.